 A euphemism is a mild or polite way of referring to something that is unpleasant, embarrassing, or socially unacceptable, such as death or activities usually done in private.
-This page answers the question: What is a euphemism?

-... they found Saul and his sons fallen on Mount Gilboa.
-(1 Chronicles 10:8b ULT)
+- ... they found Saul and his sons fallen on Mount Gilboa. - (1 Chronicles 10:8b ULT)